MicrosoftDocs/Advertising-docs/Advertising/bingads-13/bulk-service/budget.md

 var uploadResultEntities = (await BulkServiceManager.UploadEntitiesAsync(entityUploadParameters)).ToList();
 ```

-For an *Budget* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).
+For a *Budget* record, the following attribute fields are available in the [Bulk File Schema](bulk-file-schema.md).

 - [Budget](#budget)
 - [Budget Name](#budgetname)